sveltejs/svelte/documentation/docs/07-misc/02-testing.md

 ### Using runes inside your test files

-It is possible to use runes inside your test files.
-First ensure your bundler knows to route the file through the Svelte compiler before running the test by adding `.svelte` to the filename (e.g `multiplier.svelte.test.js`).
-After that, you can use runes inside your tests.
+Since Vitest processes your test files the same way as your source files, you can use runes inside your tests as long as the filename includes `.svelte`:

 ```js
 /// file: multiplier.svelte.test.js